react-grid-layout/react-draggable/README.md

 {
 // Called when dragging starts.
 If `false` is returned from this method,
 // dragging will cancel.
-// These callbacks are called with the arity
+// These callbacks are called with the arity:
 // (event: Event,
 //  {
 //     position: {left: number, top: number},